CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 How should we assess the code added by the four-developer case?
 Three developers deliver three units of familiar code, and four developers deliver 3.3 units, so 0.33 more.
 Three developers deliver zero units of unfamiliar code, and four developers deliver 0.67 units.
 By adding a fourth developer, you're adding 0.33 units of familiar code and 0.67 units of unfamiliar code.

-**By adding a fourth developer, for every bit of familiar, well-understood, fits-with-the-system code you add, you’re adding *twice as much* unfamiliar, less-understood, clutters-up-the-system code.**
+**By adding a fourth developer, for every bit of familiar, well-understood, fits-with-the-system code you add, you’re adding *twice as much* unfamiliar, less-understood, clutters-up-and-drags-down-the-system code.**

 The change from three developers to four is drastic.
 We went from three developers adding *no* unfamiliar code, to a fourth developer adding *twice as much* unfamiliar code as familiar.
 In a sense it's one step forward, two steps back.
 This is probably very surprising to hear; it was to me.

-But is this difference mitigated by the fact that your familiarity with code fades over time?
-It's true that that means that in the three-developer case you don't have *perfect* familiarity with all the code.
-But it still means that your *only* unfamiliarity comes from fading memory, whereas with a fourth developer you're adding twice as much code that you've *never seen* right from the beginning.
-The difference in familiarity is still drastic.
+Is this difference mitigated by the fact that you don't *really* have perfect familiarity with all the code in the three-developer case, because familiarity fades over time?
+No, there is still a major difference.
+In the three-developer case your *only* unfamiliarity comes from fading memory, whereas with a fourth developer you're adding twice as much code that you've *never seen* right from the beginning.
+Instead of a gradual decay of knowledge, you start out with code you're completely ignorant of.

 ## How Can This Be?
 If you’re not sure how this math can be correct, let's think about the cases that lead to it.